 Do not display information messages or progress status.
 This has the same effect as the -quiet command-line option.
+If set, supersedes the MRTRIX_LOGLEVEL environment variable.

 MRTRIX RNG SEED

 Set the seed used for the random number generator.
 Ordinarily, MRtrix applications will use random seeds to ensure repeat runs of stochastic processes are never the same.
 However, when experimenting or debugging, it may be useful to explicitly set the RNG seed to ensure reproducible results across runs.
 To do this, set this variable to a fixed number prior to running the command(s).